LeeroyLabs/sailcms-documentation/connectivity/graphql.md

 __IMPORTANT NOTE__

-When you activate introspection (should really only be used in development) it forces depth limiting to `11` instead of your config's value.
+When you activate introspection (should really only be used in development) it forces depth limiting to `11` instead of your configured value.

 ## Testing your GraphQL api